-From Lynn on January 11th, 2010 in General Remodel
+From Dean Dowd on January 11, 2010 in General Remodel

 Make ‘em notice, make ‘em care!
 Check out these 7 tips for staging your home that are sure to improve potential buyers’ impressions.

 Pictures of grandma on the mantle, dusty knickknacks on the counters and an abundance of toiletries piled on the bathroom counter leave no space in buyers minds for them to imagine their own personal items.
 Lose it all!